dkfurrow/eia-retail-analysis/Price_of_Power_1.md

 ### Confirm weighted average ###

-So, making use of pandas pivot_table and multi-index capabilities, we calculate a weighted average and compare...[block 2, here](https://github.com/dkfurrow/eia-retail-analysis/blob/master/eia_retail_analysis1.py)
+So, making use of pandas pivot_table and multi-index capabilities, we calculate a weighted average and compare to the article's values...[block 2, here](https://github.com/dkfurrow/eia-retail-analysis/blob/master/eia_retail_analysis1.py)

 |                                       |   2004 |   2005 |   2006 |   2007 |   2008 |   2009 |   2010 |   2011 |   2012 |   2013 |   2014 |   2015 |   2016 |   2017 |   2018 |   2019 |
 |:--------------------------------------|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|